-Total crop protection sales increased by 6% to \$3.1 billion, but underlying EBITDA fell by 1% to \$395.7 million mainly due to the Australia/New Zealand segment.
-The crop protection underlying gross profit margin was 28.3% of sales, in line with the previous year of 28.4%.
+Total crop protection sales increased by six per cent to \$3.1 billion, but underlying EBITDA fell by one per cent to \$395.7 million mainly due to the Australia/New Zealand segment.
+The crop protection underlying gross profit margin was 28.3 per cent of sales, in line with the previous year of 28.4 per cent.

-Seed technology sales in the period were up by 10% to \$185.5 million and generated an underlying EBITDA of \$43.6 million, which was down 4% on the \$45.3 million recorded in this segment in the 2017 year.
-The seed technologies underlying gross profit margin was 43.8% of sales, below the previous year of 46.7%.
+Seed technology sales in the period were up by 10 per cent to \$185.5 million and generated an underlying EBITDA of \$43.6 million, which was down four per cent on the \$45.3 million recorded in this segment in the 2017 year.
+The seed technologies underlying gross profit margin was 43.8 per cent of sales, below the previous year of 46.7 per cent.